 We work hard every day to make our products as intuitive and reliable as possible.
-However, some factors like your browser versions, microphone and camera permissions, and network speed are outside our control.
+However, some factors like browser versions, microphone and camera permissions, and network speed are outside our control.
 That's where this article comes in — to offer guidance on aspects only you can control to ensure a great Webex Events experience in a web browser.

 General best practices